Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

     * [`BinaryOptionLong`](BinaryOption.md): The `BinaryOption` instance for long options of this market.
 Holds relevant bids and balances, and converts between them.
     * [`BinaryOptionShort`](BinaryOption.md): The `BinaryOption` instance for short options of this market.
-    * [`BinaryOptionMarketFactory`](BinaryOptionMarketFactory.md): The factory that created this market.
-The factory is queried for the pause status of the system, and to track the total deposited tokens.
+    * [`BinaryOptionMarketManager`](BinaryOptionMarketManager.md): The manager that created this market.
+The manager is queried for the pause status of the system, and to track the total deposited tokens.
     * [`SystemStatus`](SystemStatus.md): The market ceases to operate if the system is suspended from the `SystemStatus` contract.
     * [`ExchangeRates`](ExchangeRates.md): The final price at maturity of this market is queried from the `ExchangeRates` contract.
 As such, markets must be based on assets that the exchange rates contract knows.
     * [`sUSD Synth`](Synth.md): All deposits and settlements are performed in terms of sUSD.